 In December 2018 The FDA approved a twice-daily self-administered treatment that provides patients with 3 consecutive two-minute electrical stimulations through the skin of the neck that activates the vagus nerve to provide relief.
-In The Journal of Headache and Pain (12), December 2017 migraine and headache specialists in Germany found that patients receiving stimulation to the Vagus nerve and standard of care medications reduced cluster headache attack significantly more than with standard care alone in a four-week trial.
+In The Journal of Headache and Pain (9), in December 2017 migraine and headache specialists in Germany found that patients receiving stimulation to the Vagus nerve and standard-of-care medications reduced cluster headache attacks significantly more than with standard care alone in a four-week trial.

-In June 2020, in the journal, Current Opinion in Neurology (13) researchers at King’s College London wrote: “Neuromodulation strategies aimed at anatomical structures involved in the pathophysiology of cluster headaches, such as the sphenopalatine ganglion (associated with the trigeminal nerve) and the vagus nerve, have proved effective in reducing the pain intensity and the number of attacks, and also to be safe and well tolerated.”
+In June 2020, in the journal, Current Opinion in Neurology (10) researchers at King’s College London wrote: “Neuromodulation strategies aimed at anatomical structures involved in the pathophysiology of cluster headaches, such as the sphenopalatine ganglion (associated with the trigeminal nerve) and the vagus nerve, have proved effective in reducing the pain intensity and the number of attacks, and also to be safe and well-tolerated.”

 While we do not use neuromodulation strategies, we do agree that addressing the pathophysiology of cluster headaches, such as the sphenopalatine ganglion (associated with the trigeminal nerve) and the vagus nerve is a path that needs to be explored.

 - “Craniofacial pain syndromes are comprised of multiple pathological entities resulting in pain referred to the scalp, face, or deeper cranial structures.
-In a small subset of patients affected by those syndromes, pharmacological and physical therapies fail in alleviating pain.
+In a small subset of patients affected by those syndromes, pharmacological and physical therapies fail to alleviate pain.
 In some of those refractory patients, surgical procedures aimed at relieving pain are indicated and have been adopted with variable results and safety profiles.”

 - Craniofacial pain syndromes that most commonly fail to respond to pharmacological therapies and may respond to surgical procedures include trigeminal, glossopharyngeal, and occipital neuralgias as well as some primary headache syndromes such as cluster headache, and the trigeminal autonomic cephalalgia type headaches short unilateral neuralgiform headache with conjunctival injection and tearing/short unilateral neuralgiform headache with autonomic symptoms, and migraine.